 - Check that your exterior doors are hurricane-proof; these should have a deadbolt lock that is at least 1” long and should have at least three hinges each.

 - If you have sliding glass doors, make sure they are made of tempered glass.
 They also need to be covered with shutters or plywood during a storm.
 Because they are made primarily of glass, sliding doors are more susceptible to damage from high winds.

 - Replace any old garage doors with a newer system that features impact and wind pressure protection.
 This prevents your garage door from flying open and allowing wind through, which could cause severe damage to your roof and other parts of your home.

 - Don’t forget to seal any vents, outdoor electrical outlets, places where cables or pipes run through the wall, and any other outside wall openings.
 To securely prevent any water penetration or leakage, be sure to use a quality, urethane-based caulk.

 🏡 Renovating the roof, bathroom, or another room?
-Whether it’s construction or storm debris, our dumpsters make safe waste disposal easy.
-Find out if we offer dumpsters in your area here!
+Whether it’s construction or storm debris, our dumpster alternative makes safe waste disposal easy.
+Find an effective solution near you here!

 4. Prepare a Hurricane Disaster Kit

 Having a hurricane disaster kit stocked and stored somewhere easily within reach can literally be life-saving in the case of tornadoes, hurricanes, flooding, and other natural disasters.

 Prepare your hurricane survival supplies before you even hear about one is brewing and avoid the frantic and crowded run to the grocery store with everyone else and their mother.